 Make Time for the Performances

-While it’s heartbreaking that the Candlelight Processional has been cancelled for 2020, you can still see performances on the America Gardens Theater Stage, the Mill Stream Stage in Canada and in the World Showplace.
+While it’s heartbreaking that the Candlelight Processional has been canceled this year you can still see performances on the America Gardens Theater Stage, the Mill Stream Stage in Canada, and in the World Showplace.
 Disney Pro Tip: We suggest attending the later performances of the day on a weeknight.
 EPCOT is traditionally crowded through the evenings starting on Thursday and through the weekend.
-A weeknight early in the week gives you less crowds and a great way to wrap up the evening.
+A weeknight early in the week gives you fewer crowds and a great way to wrap up the evening.

 Take the Epcot Holiday Cookie Stroll Challenge